Unified numerical analysis for thermoelastic diffusion and thermo-poroelasticity of thin plates: Well-posedness and regularity results

 where in the last equation we have used the fact that $\norm{\nabla u_{tt}} $ is bounded (cf. \eqref{reg-utt}), and hence $a_0 \Delta u_{tt} \in H^{-1}(\Omega)$, whence $F^* \in H^{-1}(\Omega).$ Then we utilize \eqref{ellip-reg} to see that, for all $1/2< \sigma \le 1$, there holds

 The next theorem guarantees higher regularity of weak solution (needed for the error estimates in Section~\ref{p2;fully-error-sec}).
-The proof is based on the arguments used in \cite[Prop.
-2.5.2]{Lasiecka}, and details are postponed to Appendix~\ref{appendix}.
+The proof is based on the arguments used in Prop.
+2.5.2 of Ref. \refcite{Lasiecka}, and details are postponed to \ref{appendix}.